 It’s about women dreaming big and embracing the transcendent power of music.

-This Tony Award-winning theater is widely regarded as one of America’s foremost producers to new play and they produce up to five new productions each season.
+This Tony Award-winning theater is widely regarded as one of America’s foremost producers of new plays and they produce up to five new productions each season.

-They also have a whole lineup of Broadway shows at South Coast Repertory and I’d highly recommend checking one out.
+They also have a whole lineup of Broadway shows each theater season at South Coast Repertory and I’d highly recommend checking one out.

 The theatre is intimate and there isn’t a bad seat in the house!

 I’ve only had Cuban food a handful of times and it’s always been in the Seattle area.
 It’s been tasty, but less than memorable.